-Resources: Time, a set of working objectives
+Resources: Time, a set of measurable objectives

-Relation to other tasks: The spatial complexity with be determined from and related to the goals and objectives (Task 1) and feed into the closed-loop simulation programming (Task 2).
-What is learned from the spatial model and complexity task will be directly used in the further development of operating models (Task 8).
+Relation to other tasks: The spatial complexity with be determined from and related to the goals and objectives (Task 1) and feed into the closed-loop simulation programming (Task 5).
+What is learned from the spatial model and complexity task will be directly used in the further development of operating models (Task 7).